Ankle Fracture Overview

 - If only the ligaments give way and tear, you have sprained the ankle.

 - If a bone gives way and breaks, you have an ankle fracture.

 - Fractures can occur with simultaneous tears of the ligaments.
 You can do this in several ways:

 - Rolling the ankle in or out

 - Twisting the ankle side to side

-- Severe force applied to the joint by coming straight down on it as in jumping from a high level
+- Applying severe force to the joint by coming straight down on it as in jumping from a high level